AdityaDamodhar25/SImple-Zero-Trust/README.md

 # 7. ACKNOWLEDGEMENTS:

-This project would not have been possible without the guidance of Dr. V Jeyalakshmi of Department of ECE, CEG, Anna University, whose constant guidance and support has been a source of inspiration and drive for us.
+This project would not have been possible without the help of Dr. V Jeyalakshmi of Department of ECE, CEG, Anna University, whose constant guidance and support has been a source of inspiration and drive for us.
 We also thank the Department of ECE, CEG, Anna University for allowing us this opportunity to work on this project during our seventh semester.